onedata/op-worker/README.md

 1. Generating and managing a single node release for development purposes
 -------------------------------------------------------------------------

 The script 'gen_dev' generates a single node release for testing purposes.
-It uses 'apply_config' script to set the configuration.
+It uses 'veil_cluster' script to set the configuration.

 Every node (worker or CCM) requires information about all CCMs running in the cluster.
 Hence to generate release of a node it is required to specify the following set of arguments: